chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/data-transfer-objects.md

 Note: not to be confused with a `Microsoft.AspNetCore.Components.Web.DataTransfer` object.

-# Preventing Overposting with DTOs
+# preventing overposting with dtos
-## Example Overposting Vulnerability
+## example overposting vulnerability
 > Reference: https://andrewlock.net/preventing-mass-assignment-or-over-posting-in-asp-net-core/

 Consider this model: